 Generalized Therapy vs. Spine-Specialized | What does this mean? | Manual Therapy | FAQ

-One of the key features that sets Georgia Neurological Surgery & Georgia Comprehensive Spine apart from other clinics that treat back and neck pain is its collaborative relationships with spine-specialized therapists.
+One of the key features that sets Georgia Neurological Surgery & Georgia Comprehensive Spine apart from other clinics that treat back and neck pain is our on-site spine-specialized physical therapy gym.

 General Therapy vs. Spine-Specialized Therapy